scrwdrv/safe-backup/README.md

 Executable binary is built by [pkg](https://github.com/zeit/pkg), which is a great tool to pack your Node.js app into a single executable and run on devices without Node.js installed.

 Currently support Linux, Windows & MacOS, all have been tested.
-To download latest Safe Backup binary and check out release notes, please head to [release page](https://github.com/scrwdrv/safe-backup/releases).
+To download latest safe-backup binary and check out release notes, please head to [release page](https://github.com/scrwdrv/safe-backup/releases).

 ## Update